nutsllc/nuts-toybox/README.md

-# Nuts Toybox
+# Toybox

-Docker containers management by dynamic proxy.
+The Toybox is a simple and an easy to manage applications on Docker.

 ## Requirements